MafiaHub/docs.oakwood-mp.net/server-setup.md

 ### Download server binaries

-We need to download server binaries for our operating system:
+We need to download server binaries [from GitHub](https://github.com/MafiaHub/Oakwood/releases/).

-* Windows: `TODO: Add link`
-* Linux: `TODO: Add link`

 Once you have the respective archive downloaded, unpack it to an empty folder.